 Remember, an Urchin Traffic Monitor (UTM) code is just a snippet of extra text added to a URL to help track the source of the click, it’s medium and campaign.
 It does not change the page that the user sees when they click the link.
 You can create a UTM code for any link using the Campaign URL Builder.

 https://www.newfoundmarketing.com would the destination page, but if we were running an ad campaign in LinkedIn and wanted to track who was coming to the website from that campaign we might create a UTM code that looks something like this: https:// www.newfoundmarketing.com?utm_source=linkedin&utm_medium=paidsocial&utm_campaign=fastball.

 In the case of tracking GMB results, we would probably set it up something like this: www.newfoundmarketing.com?utm_source=google&utm_medium=organic&utm_campaign=gmb

 Now if you go to your Google My Business listing, and add that entire URL to your website URL, you will begin tracking clicks from users who find your business through local search or Google Maps!
 Find Info>Website>Add URL:

 Tracking GMB in your Google Search Console

 Just like with Google Analytics, your GMB data won’t appear in your Google Search Console immediately.
 You can expect to wait a day or so before you start to see results.
-When it does, you should create a filter within the Search Console to allow you to focus exclusively on this data.
+Once the data appears, creating a filter within the Search Console allows you to focus exclusively on that data set.